Benefits of AST

 - Increased metabolic rate, which leads to the body using more energy on a daily basis.

 - A positive impact on weight loss and/or weight management.

 - A positive effect on chronic diseases, related to obesity, such as coronary heart disease, stroke, hypertension, type 2 diabetes, dyslipidemia and some cancers.

-- Increased glucose metabolism – HIT increases glucose metabolism by 23% after just 4 months of working out.
+- Increased glucose metabolism – AST increases glucose metabolism by 23% after just 4 months of working out.

 - Decreased risk of diabetes.

 - Increased release of fatty acids, due to hormone-sensitive lipase release.

 The physiological benefits for the cardiovascular system (CV) are: